TrainWeb.org Facebook Page

 The line opened in 2009 with five MP36PH-3C locomotives and seventeen Bombardier bi-level coach cars.
 Each passenger car has about 140 seats and room for 355 when full with standees.
 The coaches have two doors on either side.
 Upon the opening, Metro Transit immediately announced that a sixth locomotive was being acquired from the Utah Transit Authority's FrontRunner service in the Salt Lake City area and a lease agreement was soon signed.
 Typical weekday operation requires five trains, each consisting of one locomotive and three or four coaches.
 A single train is used for weekend service, making three round trips each day.
 The platforms are only designed for five-car trains, so longer trains would require additional construction.

-This train is a postioning move for the train that I would be riding back on.
-I took a table seat upstairs and found it had a power outlet so was able to write this trip story in real time.
-We left on time at 6:15 AM and headed through the early morning darkness to Big Lake, stopping first at Fridley at 6:29 AM.
-I do enjoy pre-dawn train rides no matter where I am in North America.
-Through the morning darkness the train ran west on the BNSF mainline to the next stop of Coon Rapids at 6:38 AM.
-I would take my pictures on the return trip when there should be enough light.
-The train then headed to the next stop of Anoka at 6:42 AM.
+This train was a positioning move for the one on which I would be returning and chose a table seat upstairs, finding it had a power outlet and noticing the cars were equipped with cameras.
+We left on time at 6:15 AM and proceeded through the early morning darkness to Big Lake, stopping first at Fridley at 6:29 AM then continuing west on the BNSF mainline to Coon Rapids at 6:38 AM and Anoka at 6:42 AM.

-These cars are equipped with cameras so Big Brother is always watching.
-We passed an inboard train right before Anoka then continued to Ramsey at 6:47 AM.
-After that we proceeded to Elk River at 6:52 AM then to Big Lake, arriving there at 7:04 AM, three minutes early.
-It had been a great ride aboard the Northstar Line commuter train.
-I detrained for some pictures.
+We passed an inbound train before Anoka then continued to Ramsey at 6:47 AM, proceeded to Elk River at 6:52 AM then to Big Lake, arriving there at 7:04 AM, three minutes early.
+It had been a great ride aboard the Northstar Line and I detrained.

 The train at Big Lake.

 Northstar cab car 603.
-I returned to my table for the trip back to Target Field.
+I returned to my table for the ride back to Target Field.

 Northstar Commuter Train 1908

-The train left at 7:18 AM and I relaxed with my camera ready for some pre-dawn to morning pictures on the return trip.
+The train left at 7:18 AM and I relaxed with my camera ready for some pre-dawn to morning pictures.

 The Big Lake water tower.
-The Northstar has their maintenence base in Big Lake.
+The Northstar has their maintenance base in Big Lake.

 Fields on the way the Elk River.